xipengchen/Learn-Deep-Learning-with-Tensorflow/Keras_CNNs_coding_along.md

 > *Created on: July 05, 2020*<br/>
 > *Written by: Xp Chen*<br/>

+Real Example Notebook to Use [CNNs for Deep Learning on Custom Images-Malaria]()

 ## 1. The Data (MNIST Digit Numbers) & (CIFAR-10 Multiple Classes)

 ```python